synadia-io/testing.java/tps.md

 * Publish messages at the TPS rate.
   * For each publish, increment an id counter and build a header entry with its value.
 * Log the number of messages published during the last "publish second" each time a new "publish second" starts
-* If there is a publish failure (i.e. queue full) log the failure and decrement the id counter since the message was not published.

 Once the process becomes aware of being disconnected...
 * switch all listeners to phase 2